A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Simulated data analysis

-For each data set, the best model is selected using BIC based on the penalized SAEM algorithm estimation.
-For comparison purpose, the selection approach based on a BIC forward stepwise method is also implemented.
+\end{linenomath} For each data set, the best model is selected using BIC based on the penalized SAEM algorithm estimations with a grid of $100$ ($\lambda_{F}$,$\lambda_{V}$) values.
+For comparison purpose, the selection approach based on a BIC forward stepwise method is also implemented using the constrained SAEM algorithm ({see Section \ref{sec:BIC}}).
 This stepwise method includes $2$ steps: i) assuming the variances of random effects to be different between the groups, the fixed effect model is selected by BIC comparison, ii) using the selected fixed effects model, the variance model is selected by BIC comparison.
 The performance of the two methods is evaluated by comparing the selected model to the true model.
+The selection of an optimal model took approximately $10$ min with the stepwise strategy and $56$ min with the penalized approach ({these computational times correspond to averages over the $100$ data sets with $N_{g}=100$}).
 Table \ref{tab:simu2gpesPct} presents the proportion of correctly selected models for the fixed effects model, the variances model and the whole model.
-Table \ref{tab:simu2gpesPctbis} presents the proportion on the 50 simulated data sets where a non null difference is detected for each parameters.
-On this synthetic example, our approach enjoys better selection performance than the stepwise approach.
-This is particularly true for variance parameters.
-However, Table \ref{tab:simu2gpesPctbis} shows that the fused lasso approach tends also to select more complex models especially for small sample sizes.
-Indeed $\mu_{k_{a}}$ and $(\omega_{V})^{2}$ are theoretically equal in the $2$ groups, but the fused lasso estimates a non null difference on these two parameters.
-When the fused lasso approach does not select the true model, it generally includes differences that are null in the true model.
-This is especially true when $N_{g}=25$.
+On this synthetic example, our approach have significantly better selection performance for the variance model.
+Both methods gives similar results for the fixed effects model selection.
+Supplementary {Table $1$ further shows that models returned by our approach also tend to be too complex for small sample sizes.
+In particular, $\mu_{k_{a}}$ and $\omega_{V}^{2}$ are theoretically equal in the $2$ groups, but the fused lasso returns a non-null difference {between} these two parameters more often than the stepwise approach}.